For Excellent CX, Sync Your Business and IT Teams

 3. Aggressive Schedules Result in Mistakes or Poorly Designed CX

-Pressure to execute quickly can be disastrous.
+The pressure to execute quickly can be disastrous.
 58 percent of respondents reported that unrealistic expectations on time-to-market resulted in errors or poorly designed CX.
 The need for speed is generally driven by rapidly changing customer expectations, as well as competitive pressures.
 Respondents offered two recommendations:

 - Reduce development cycles by collaborating early and often.